UtahAvalancheCenter/SNOWPACK-Validation/README.md

 - [January 17, 2025, submitted by Jacob Miller](https://snowpilot.org/node/70204)
 - [January 14, 2025, submitted by Dave Kelly](https://snowpilot.org/node/69903)
 - [December 23, 2024, submitted by Dave Kelly](https://snowpilot.org/node/68319)

+# Use Cases
+### January 14, 2025 (19:00 UTC)
+Observer: Dave Kelly
+Recent Weather: A winter storm moved into the region on January 10, 2025, dropping 1.4” SWE (14” snow) at the Atwater SP before exiting the area on January 12.
+Temperatures dropped steadily throughout the storm, reaching 0℉ on the morning of January 13.
+This was followed by two days of persistent cold weather, with temperatures remaining below 14℉.
+Moderate to strong northwest winds accompanied the storm's arrival (25 mph, gusts to 40 mph) before gradually decreasing as the system moved out.
+By the morning of January 14, northwest winds were blowing at 15 mph with gusts up to 25 mph.